 Avebury is a treat to visit, the henge sits in and around a stereotypical English village although over the many years since it was built many of the stones have been moved to accommodate crops and build houses.

 Hundreds of years ago the Avebury Henge was not considered a monument and a place to be revered it was a nuisance and the giant rocks just got in the way of doing business so to speak.
 It is only in recent years that the Henge has come under the guidance of the National Trust and become a revered monument.
 The real brutal assault on the fabric of the Avebury Henge appears to have begun in the late 17th Century when the local inhabitants found ways of breaking up the stones so they could be used as building material.

 In the Middle Ages, the stones may have been associated with pagan and devil worship and many were either buried or destroyed.
 Later building and agricultural improvements led to others being removed.

 The ditch and bank formation that surrounds the Avebury Henge has to be one of the most amazing feats of engineering in the world.
-In early photographs taken when the ditch was being excavated it was discovered that the depth was originally around 55 feet deep, with a length of just over a kilometer.
+In early photographs taken when the ditch was being excavated, it was discovered that the depth was originally around 55 feet deep, with a length of just over a kilometre.
 These days erosion and silting have reduced the ditch to about a third of its original depth.